 How do we help these complicated patients?
 First, assess for suicidality and self-harm at every visit.
 Never forget that suicide is still a major cause of death in patients with eating disorders.
 Second, monitor and treat all medical complications, especially those related to starvation.
 For the starving brain, it does not matter which diagnosis is primary.
 The starving patient must be refed and medically stabilized before medications can be expected to work and before the patient is well enough to actively engage in therapy.
 For patients with a history of substance use, ongoing supervision and frequent drug testing allow providers to monitor for use which might impair recovery during treatment.
 Comorbid mental health issues must be identified, addressed, and monitored in parallel to treatment for the eating disorder.

-Anna Tanner, MD, FAAP, FSAHM, CEDS, Vice President of Medical Services, Veritas Collaborative
+Dr. Anna Tanner, MD, FAAP, FSAHM, CEDS-S, for the Department of Child and Adolescent Medicine, Veritas Collaborative

 Wendy Foulds Mathes, Director of Research and Center Quality, Veritas Collaborative